-Rock Creek Environmental Studies Center
+Rock Creek Environmental Studies Center (RCESC)

 The Rock Creek Environmental Studies Center (RCESC) is a natural area within Portland Community College's Rock Creek Campus that is considered to be an important natural history area by both the Portland Audubon Society and the Oregon Department of Fish and Wildlife.